Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Change of Variables in Riemann Integrals.md

 Note that the integrand on right-hand side of {eq}`eq:143` looks like the expression that the chain rule will produce.
-Indeed, the proof of this theorem differs from other theorems in this chapter in a way that it mainly relies on the chain rule, which is a technique from differentiation.
+Indeed, the proof of this theorem differs from other theorems in this chapter in that it mainly relies on the chain rule, which is a technique from differentiation.
 And as one will expect,